What is a Statistics Correlation Matrix in DS?

 Example: Stock Market Analysis

 In finance, a correlation matrix helps determine how different stock prices move in relation to each other.
-For instance, if stocks in the technology sector show high positive correlations with each other, it indicates they might respond similarly to economic changes.
+For instance, if technology sector stocks show high positive correlations with each other, it indicates they respond similarly to economic changes.

 While correlation matrices are valuable, they have limitations: